alan412/LearnJavaForFTC/README.md

 2. I have tested all programs in the book to make sure they work at this point.
    (Except the ones in the Rumble chapter and the opmodes in the EasyOpenCV chapter)
 3. I would *love* it if you would put [your comments here](https://github.com/alan412/LearnJavaForFTC/issues/new?assignees=&labels=&template=book-comments.md&title=)

+This repository contains the public FTC SDK for the POWERPLAY (2022-2023) competition season.

+All of the samples were tested with it.